barbieswimcrew/ddev-imgproxy/README.md

 ```

-Navigating https://localhost:8081 should display the imgproxy default landingpage.
+Navigating to your DDEV project's hostname:8081 (for example https://imgproxy.ddev.site:8081) should display the imgproxy default landingpage.

 ## Explanation